haxordx/challenges/README.md

 ## How we score

-We use Replayable to validate your submissions.
+We use screen recorings to validate your submissions.
+You can use any tool to upload clips.

+We recommend Replayable, our own screen recorder we built to be the fastest and most seamless way for developers to share their screen.

 > Replayable is a desktop replay buffer that makes it easy to share desktop clips in issues, pulls, and tickets.
-Replayable makes it super easy to open tickets and pulls without ruining your flow.
+Replayable makes it super easy to add context without ruining your flow.
 Check out the Chrome Extension for GitHub and the CLI.

-In order to earn points for your submission, it must contain a Replayable replay.
-Replayable:
+In order to earn points for your submission, it must contain a Replayable replay or screencast.

-- Makes it super easy to add context to your bugs, feedback, and pull requests
-- Shows maintainers what it would take to reproduce your problem
-- Helps us validate submissions and prevent cheating

-Replayable is made by Haxor!
-If you want to learn more, join the Replayable discord.

 ## Feedback (10 points, 30 points max per challenge)